Pumpkin: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Pumpkin seed oil appears to have a diuretic effect, which can relieve bladder discomfort.
-It is thought that the phytosterol constituents affect urinary flow.
-Delta-7 sterols, believed to be the primary contributors to these effects, are only detected in certain pumpkin varieties.
+Pumpkin seed oil appears to have a diuretic effect, which may relieve bladder discomfort.
+The phytosterol constituents are thought to affect urinary flow.
+Delta-7 sterols, which are thought to be the main contributors to these effects, are, however, detected only in certain varieties of pumpkin.

 Usages associés